 Merchants, who are running an online business, have to handle a lot of complicated processes.
 It is not about technical support or leads generating, but organizing of all the components is the key to success.
 Due to this fact, store owners usually suffer from a lack of time to cope with everything.
-But, back in 1906, Vilfredo Pareto has presented his own principle that is on the front burner till nowadays.
+But, back in 1906, Vilfredo Pareto presented his principle that remains highly relevant today.

 The key reference of this rule appears to be a statement that 80% of revenue is generated by 20% of customers.
 Sounds ridiculous?
 But it is absolute truth, and large companies keep that principle in mind while planning the future activities.
 Simply take a look at your active clients and analyze how they affect the total revenue.
 You will probably notice that around 20% of customers have made 80% of the total profit.
 Surprise!
 That is your own approval of Pareto’s rule.